materialgram/materialgram/README.md

 - Reduced use of uppercase in the interface
 - Reduced some timeouts
 - Increased upload speed
+- Increased max accounts limit from 3/6 to 10/20
 - Improved spoiler animation
 - Improved sticker pack menu.
 "Share stickers" button replaced with "Remove" + show the amount of stickers near "Add stickers" + ability to copy the author's id
 - Improved chat export.
 10000 messages in one html document and faster file download
+- Show more recent stickers
 - Show the approximate date of account creation in the profile
 - If you would like to see a new feature in this list, please tell me in the [chat](https://t.me/materialgram_chat)